Measurement of the Z-boson mass

 In summary, the first dedicated measurement of the \PZ-boson mass at the \lhc is presented.
 This is based on a template fit to the mass distribution of \decay{\PZ}{\mumu} decays, in a dataset recorded by the \lhcb experiment in 2016, corresponding to an integrated luminosity of $\DatasetIntegratedLumi \invfb$.
 The momentum calibration is primarily based on a sample of \decay{\Upsilonres}{\mumu} decays.
 The resulting measurement of the \PZ-boson mass is

 where the first uncertainty is statistical and the second systematic.
 This result is consistent with previous measurements and it is consistent with, and matches the precision of, the predictions of the global electroweak fits.
+The unique design of the LHCb detector means that the uncertainties are expected to be mostly uncorrelated with potential measurements of the \PZ-boson mass by the other LHC experiments.
+Since its uncertainty is predominantly statistical, this result demonstrates encouraging prospects for analyses with larger LHCb datasets, with roughly an order of magnitude more data having already been recorded, and roughly two orders of magnitude projected after the high-luminosity LHC phase.
+Further work will be required to reduce the detector material uncertainty, but it is now conceivable that LHCb could challenge the precision of the LEP \PZ-boson mass determination in the future.

+\emph{Data availability:} Data associated to the plots in this publication are made available on the CERN Document Server in Ref.~\cite{LHCb-PAPER-2025-008-cds}.